zhangwei03020915/abp/docs/en/Blog-Posts/2024-11-19 v9_0_Release_Stable/post.md

 You can check the [Get Started page](https://abp.io/get-started) to see how to get started with ABP.
 You can either download [ABP Studio](https://abp.io/get-started#abp-studio-tab) (**recommended**, if you prefer a user-friendly GUI application - desktop application) or use the [ABP CLI](https://abp.io/docs/latest/cli) to create new solutions.

-By default, ABP Studio uses stable versions to create solutions (please see [Version Mapping](https://abp.io/docs/latest/studio/version-mapping) documentation for ABP Studio & ABP Startup Template version mapping).
-Therefore, it will be creating the solution with the latest stable version, which is v9.0 for now, so you don't need to specify the version.
+By default, ABP Studio uses stable versions to create solutions.
+Therefore, it will be creating the solution with the latest stable version, which is v9.0 for now, so you don't need to specify the version. **You can create solutions with ABP 9.0 starting from v0.9.11.**

 ### How to Upgrade an Existing Solution